arey/spring-javaconfig-sample/readme.md

 Based on Spring Framework 4.0, Spring Data JPA 1.6, Spring Security 3.2 and Hibernate 4.3, this sample show how to use the Spring's new Java-configuration support and its @Configuration-annotated class.

 The following classes, interfaces and annotations are used in the sample:
-* JavaConfig main classes and annotations: @Configuration, @Bean, @ComponentScan, @Import, @ImportResource, @Profile, Environment, JndiObjectFactoryBean
+* JavaConfig main classes and annotations: @Configuration, @Bean, @ComponentScan, @Import, @ImportResource, @Profile, Environment, JndiObjectFactoryBean, @Scope
 * Spring Test: @WebAppConfiguration, @ContextConfiguration, @ActiveProfiles;  @ContextHierarchy
 * Advanced Spring Framework features: @EnableTransactionManagement, @EnableAsync, @EnableCaching,  @EnableAspectJAutoProxy
 * Spring Data Jpa annotations: @EnableJpaRepositories